-Step 1: Add the Userpilot Snippet to Your App
+Step 1: Add the Userpilot Snippet to Your Web App

 The first step is technical, but it’s quick: you need to install the Userpilot JavaScript snippet into your application.
 This snippet is what connects your app to Userpilot, allowing us to track users, render experiences, and power your analytics.
 You have a few installation options: